sreeram2022/life/content/page/uses/index.md

 * I currently use **kitty** for my terminal.
 I used mac default terminal at first and had terrible experience.
 Then I shifted Iterm2 which was okay but it couldn't render neovim's colourschemes properly.
 So, I've started using kitty.
 It’s very customizable but still very fast.
 For my shell, I use myzsh script with a few plugins for niceties like syntax highlighting and auto-complete.

 * I use **arc** as my default browser.
 It is the brave replacement for me.
 It emphasises on productivity by managing tabs and spaces efficiency.
-I occasionally use **Tor** for secure and private browsing.
+It has customizable website features so that I can remove unnecessary parts and change the appearance however I please. occasionally use **Tor** for secure and private browsing.
 It offers anonymity by routing internet traffic through a global network of relays.
+If I'm using any apple service I use safari and it has copy text from a video feature which is awesome.
-For browser extensions, I use uBlock Origin to block ads and trackers, Vimium for vim-like keybindings and speedup for controlling speed of all the videos including streaming services.
+For browser extensions, I use uBlock Origin to block ads and trackers, Vimium for vim-like keybindings (only usable in firefox) and speedup for controlling speed of all the videos including streaming services.

 * I use the terminal file manager **yazi**.
 It has built in support for previewing images and vim like keybindings.
 I've tried lf, ranger and nnn.
 But yazi is simple and more intutive to use.